 The app was tested in the recent Feb.
 27 New York Nets NBA game at Barclays Center, and again during a March 2 New York Rangers NHL game.

-In mid February, Cuomo announced venues with capacity greater than 10,000 would be allowed to re-open to in-person fans with a 10 percent capacity limit, so long as attendees could produce a negative PCR test for the SARS-CoV-2 virus which causes the disease dubbed “Coronavirus Disease 2019” (COVID-19) by the pro-Communist China World Health Organization (WHO).
+In mid-February, Cuomo announced venues with a capacity greater than 10,000 would be allowed to re-open to in-person fans with a 10 percent capacity limit, so long as attendees could produce a negative PCR test for the SARS-CoV-2 virus which causes the disease dubbed “Coronavirus Disease 2019” (COVID-19) by the pro-Communist China World Health Organization (WHO).

 Client Relation Management information database leader Salesforce said it would be integrating the IBM platform into its work.com re-opening tool in December.